Magos Herrera: TV & radio shows

 Herrera produced and hosted two musical television programs for Mexico’s arts and culture television channel, Canal 22, called "Acústico y Jazz Desde El Bajo Centro," with guests Ute Lemper, Jerry González, Diego el Cigala, among others.

 When not touring, Herrera produces and hosts a weekly radio program from New York, entitled "La Vuelta a La Manzana" for Mexico’s Public Radio, (IMER, Instituto Mexicano de la Radio), Horizonte Jazz 107.9 FM.
 Appearing on her show have been Miguel Zenon, Antonio Sánchez, and Peter Eldridge, and others.

 Theater

 In 2005, Herrera was cast to be part of "Modelo para armar", a play by Pablo Mandoki that was performed at Mexico City’s UNAM University Theater, Teatro Juan Ruiz de Alarcón.

+In 2025, Herrera debuted Primero Sueno, a new opera she co-composed with Paola Prestini at The Met Cloisters based on the poem of the same name by Sor Juana.
+The opera was commissioned by The Metropolitan Museum of Art and Vision Into Art.